rust-lang/rust/guide.md

 [`ServerWorldState::new`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_lsp_server/src/server_world.rs#L38-L160

 The results of the scan (which may take a while) will be processed in the body of the main loop, just like any other change.
-Here's where we handle
+Here's where we handle:

 * [File system changes](https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_lsp_server/src/main_loop.rs#L194)
 * [Changes from the editor](https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_lsp_server/src/main_loop.rs#L377)

-After a single loop's turn, we group them into one `AnalysisChange` and [apply] it.
+After a single loop's turn, we group the changes into one `AnalysisChange` and [apply] it.
 This always happens on the main thread and blocks the loop.

 [apply]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_lsp_server/src/server_world.rs#L216

-To handle requests, like ["goto definition"], we create an instance of the `Analysis` and [`schedule`] the task (which consumes `Analysis`) onto threadpool.
+To handle requests, like ["goto definition"], we create an instance of the `Analysis` and [`schedule`] the task (which consumes `Analysis`) on the threadpool.
 [The task] calls the corresponding `Analysis` method, while massaging the types into the LSP representation.
 Keep in mind that if we are executing "goto definition" on the threadpool and a new change comes in, the